 - Run the air purifier continuously when you are in the room at the highest setting that you can tolerate long term.
 This is because the higher the setting that you run the air purifier on the lower the particle count in the air will be.
 There is no lower threshold known below which human health does not improve, so the lower the particle count/PM2.5 the better.
-Health aspects of particle count/PM2.5 are outlined in this article-“The 13 Health Problems From Air Pollution“.
+Health aspects of particle count/PM2.5 are outlined in this article-“Airborne Particles and Chemicals Affect Us All Now“.

 - Never run the air purifier using its inbuilt sensor-there are 7 reasons that you should not do this as outlined in this article-“How to Use an Air Purifier“.

 - Always test the air with an air quality meter where you are going to sit at the height in the room where your mouth and nose are.
 Comparing the measurements before and 45 minutes after switching the air purifier on there should be at least an 80% reduction in particle count as the EPA recommends.
 Testing that the particle count/PM2.5 is adequately reduced by your air purifier is the most important thing that you need to do.
 Air quality meters can be brought really quite cheaply eg $35, there is a helpful article about them here-“How to Test Air Quality in Your Home“.

 - How many air purifiers do I need?-at least 2 but maybe 5 or more.
 Please see this article “How many air purifiers“.

 29) Convert Your HVAC System Into a Whole Home Air Purifier